kucukkanat/blog/javascript/2019-04-11-node-core-modules-on-browser.md

 Did you see that `../../.config/yarn/global/node_modules/crypto-browserify/index.js` too ?

 I packed up my backpack, kissed me darling mother and went on an adventure of stalking code, sniffing the github repos.
-Even though I though it was going to be a needle in the haystack I came across some resources which actually revealed the mystery.
+Even though I thought it was going to be a needle in the haystack I came across some resources which actually revealed the mystery.

 Turns out [browserify](https://github.com/browserify/browserify/blob/ae01d90900b21719e9fef7bedfc4db55ea22b71a/lib/builtins.js) has a `builtins.js` that maps some of the nodejs core modules to their browser equivalents and in build-time, requires them.